 As your stress levels start to drop, anxiety will also begin to fall.
 That is not to say that there are always complete cures to all fears through meditating alone, but it certainly will help.
 I know this personally.

 Cardiologist Herbert Benson, MD, has researched the health effects of meditation for three decades, and he says: “Any condition that’s caused or worsened by stress can be alleviated through meditation.”
 Dr. Benson also says that meditation will provide a relaxation response which will:

 - Help Brain Waves

 As you can see from the list above, there are many physical health benefits to meditation as well as mental.
 This list leads us to the next question:

 Who Can Use Meditation?

 As I wrote a little earlier, I have found help from anxiety with meditation.
-I could never meditate when anxious, as this would only lead to over-analyzing my thoughts that started my fear.
+I could never meditate when anxious, as this would only lead to over-analyzing the thoughts that started my fear.
 But if you can make time to meditate when you are not in an anxious mood, it will begin to ease your troubled times.
 That said, timing can be quite crucial to get the most from sessions, so try to plan them.

 Will Meditation Benefit you?

-Again, if you have read this far through the article, you have likely concluded that yes, it will.
+Again, if you have read this far through the article, you have likely concluded that it will.
 I have never heard of someone that has had adverse side effects from meditation, nor have I heard of anyone who has not had some positive result if they have stuck to it.

 Types of Spiritual Meditation for Beginners